Articles

 Why Vetting Your Fine Art Shipper Matters

-Many galleries assume if someone says they’re “insured,” that means the artwork is protected.
-But often, that “insurance” is just:
+It's easy to look the part and even easier to talk the talk.
+But don't just assume that if someone says they’re “insured,” that means the artwork is protected.
+More often then not, that “insurance” is just:

 - Or nothing at all

-We know the art industry operates in a gray area and highly unregulated fashion, but the biggest shocker when it comes to art shipping is... not vetting shipping companies to see if they’re dodging legal loopholes.
-The sheer number of shipping companies operating without state and/or federal commercial licensing and the required insurance is, well... most.
+We know the art industry operates in a gray area and highly unregulated fashion, but the biggest shocker when it comes to art shipping is... not researching art shipping companies to find out if they’re operating legally.
+The sheer number of shipping companies operating without state and/or federal commercial licensing (operating authority) and the required insurance is, well... most.
 The willingness of the industry to forgo research to vet shipping companies, risking liability, is mind-boggling.
+Curious how fine art shipping insurance works? —> Check out our last article!

-🛡️ The Risks of Hiring Unlicensed, Under Insured or Uninsured Shippers
+🛡️ The Risks of Hiring Unlicensed, Under Insured or Uninsured Fine Art Shippers

 - Lost or damaged artwork with no recourse